 On the other hand, an independent mortgage broker will know the ins and outs of the different mortgage lenders and can compare the market to find the best one for you.
 You’ll have to dig out a few documents for them (things like bank statements and ID) but once that’s done, they’ll often be able to get you a mortgage in principle in as little as an hour.
 That’s right, you just put your feet up and pour yourself a bevvy while they sort out the whole application for you!

 These documents can still be handy for showing estate agents and giving you a rough idea of how much you might be able to borrow.
 But they don’t actually show you whether there’s a lender out there who could be willing to lend you the money.
-See the problem?!
+But worth getting all the same!

 What happens after a mortgage in principle?